-Randolph W. Salisbury-Senior Vice President and Chief Marketing Officer.
-On May 26, 2016, Mr. Salisbury was granted 75,000 shares of restricted stock, vesting in four equal annual installments commencing on May 26, 2017, subject to Mr. Salisbury's continued employment with the company over such period.
+Randolph W. Salisbury - Senior Vice President and Chief Marketing Officer.
+On January 29, 2019, Mr. Salisbury was granted an award of 25,000 shares of restricted stock, such restricted stock vesting in three substantially equal annual installments commencing on the first anniversary of the date of grant, subject to Mr. Salisbury's continued employment with the company over such period.